neondatabase/website/content/docs/reference/glossary.md

 ### Point-in-time restore

 Restoration of data to a state that existed at an earlier time.
-Neon retains a data history in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to earlier time.
+Neon retains a data history in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to an earlier time.
 A point-in-time restore is performed by creating a branch using the **Time** or **LSN** option.
 See [Create a branch](/docs/manage/branches#create-a-branch) for more information.
-Neon retains 7-day history by default.
+Neon retains 7-day history, by default.

 ### PostgreSQL role

-Two PostgreSQL roles (database users) are created with each Neon project.
-The first is named for the registered Neon account and can be used to access the Neon project from a client.
-This roles’s credentials can be managed and used for password-based `psql` authentication.
-The second role is the `web-access` system role, which is used by the [SQL Editor](#sql-editor) and Neon’s [Passwordless auth](#passwordless-auth) feature.
+A PostgreSQL role named for the registered Neon account is created with each Neon project.
+This user can access a Neon database from a client.
+Older projects may have a `web-access` system role, used by the [SQL Editor](#sql-editor) and Neon’s [Passwordless auth](#passwordless-auth).
 The `web-access` role is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.

 Additional PostgreSQL roles can be created in the Neon Console.
+You can think of a PostgreSQL role as a "database user".

 In PostgreSQL, a role with the `LOGIN` attribute is considered the same as a _database user_.
 For additional information, refer to [Database roles](https://www.postgresql.org/docs/14/user-manag.html) and [Role Attributes](https://www.postgresql.org/docs/14/role-attributes.html), in the PostgreSQL documentation.